-Richard recorded with pop-star Sting on his first studio album in a decade and has performed and toured alongside a diverse range of musicians, such as Puff Daddy, Snoop Dogg, Esperanza Spalding, Natalie Cole, Seth McFarlane, Boyz II Men, Megan Hilty, Roseanne Cash, Bryce Dessner, Chris Botti and classical music stars Luciano Pavarotti and Andrea Bocelli.
+Richard recorded with pop-star Sting on his first studio album in a decade and has performed and toured alongside a diverse range of musicians, such as Puff Daddy, Snoop Dogg, Natalie Cole, Seth McFarlane, Boyz II Men, Megan Hilty, Roseanne Cash, Bryce Dessner, Chris Botti and classical music stars Luciano Pavarotti and Andrea Bocelli.

 A native of Worcestershire, England, Richard was a scholarship student at the Royal Academy of Music in London.
 He completed his Masters Degree at Indiana University before spending three seasons with the New World Symphony Orchestra led by Artistic Director Michael Tilson Thomas.
-In 2010, Richard was awarded a fellowship in Ensemble ACJW, a program of Carnegie Hall & The Juilliard School and Richard has worked for Carnegie Hall as a teaching artist.
+In 2010, Mr. Harris was awarded a fellowship in Ensemble ACJW, a program of Carnegie Hall & The Juilliard School and Richard has worked for Carnegie Hall as a teaching artist.

 Richard is strong believer that the arts can be a powerful agent for social change, and he currently serves on the board of "Musicambia" a New York based non-profit which teaches classical music in prisons and jails across the US.
 He is also the co-ordinator for Decoda's workshop activities at Administration for Children's Services, New York City's child welfare and preventative services department.
 He is the co-founder and former Executive Director of the Miami Music Project a non-project music education program in Miami Florida.
 Under Richard's leadership the Miami Music Project raised over $1.5 million in 1 year from it's inception and bought chamber music to thousands of Miami-Dade County public school students.